Top 10 Trader Joe’s Interview Questions (With Natural Sample Answers That Actually Work)

 Trader Joe’s has seven core values that drive every hiring decision.
 They prioritize integrity, customer service excellence (they call it “WOW customer service”), a product-driven mindset, and something called “kaizen,” which means continuous improvement.
 They want people who treat the store as their brand and take pride in creating memorable customer experiences.

 The company is famous for promoting from within.
-Nearly 80% of supervisors and 100% of store managers were promoted from crew level positions, so they’re looking for people who could grow with the company.
+According to 2025 company data, approximately 80% of store leadership positions are filled through internal promotions from crew member roles, so they’re looking for people who could grow with the company.

 According to Trader Joe’s official mission statement, they aim “to give our customers the best food and beverage values that they can find anywhere and to provide them with the information required for informed buying decisions” while maintaining “warmth, friendliness, fun, individual pride, and company spirit.”